chbarts/timemath/README.md

     01:30

-Output Format: days:hours:minutes:seconds or minutes:seconds if days and hours are both zero
+Output Format: days:hours:minutes:seconds or hours:minutes:seconds if days is zero or minutes:seconds if days and hours are both zero

 Input Format: days:hours:minutes:seconds